istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

     {{< /text >}}

-* Check the envoy access and error logs:
+1. Check the Envoy access and error logs:

     {{< text bash >}}